Deaflympics: Youth Games

-1st Summer Youth Deaf Games was held in 2024 in Brazil with 17 nations in 3 sports.
+1st Summer Youth Deaf Games was held in 2024 in Brazil with 17 nations in 4 sports (28 events).

 All-time medal table

 Summer Deaflympics

-An all-time Summer Deaflympics from 1924 Summer Deaflympics to 2021 Summer Deaflympics, is tabulated below.
+An all-time Summer Deaflympics from 1924 Summer Deaflympics to 2025 Summer Deaflympics, is tabulated below.
 The table is simply the consequence of the sum of the medal tables of the various editions of the Summer Deaflympics.